The following steps must be performed in a timely manner before each game begins:

 - Players present their decks to their opponents for additional shuffling.
 The sideboard (if any) is also presented at this time.

 This clause is to prevent players from stacking their own decks through sleight-of-hand tactics in the shuffling process.
 Players should also allow their opponent to verify the legality of the sideboard for each game (the number of cards but not the contents).
-Once a player has presented his or her deck and the opponent has shuffled it, the time for repeating steps 1-2 has passed.
+Once a player has presented their deck and the opponent has shuffled it, the time for repeating steps 1-2 has passed.

-- The appropriate player must decide whether to play first or second at this point, if he or she hasn’t done so already (see section 2.2).
+- The appropriate player must decide whether to play first or second at this point, if they haven’t done so already (see section 2.2).

 This is covered in MTR 2.2 as well, but to recap: players decide if they want to play or draw before looking at their hand, as that could influence them greatly.
 Most people want to play first anyway, so we just default to that if they don’t explicitly announce it.